 GDP Growth Annualized in Israel averaged 3.78 percent from 1995 until 2020, reaching an all time high of 41.50 percent in the third quarter of 2020 and a record low of -29.90 percent in the second quarter of 2020.
 This page provides the latest reported value for - Israel GDP Growth Annualized - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Israel GDP Growth Annualized - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

-GDP Growth Annualized in Israel is expected to be 3.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Growth Annualized in Israel to stand at 3.20 in 12 months time.
-In the long-term, the Israel GDP Growth Annualized is projected to trend around 3.60 percent in 2020, according to our econometric models.
+GDP Growth Annualized in Israel is expected to be 6.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Growth Annualized in Israel to stand at 3.50 in 12 months time.
+In the long-term, the Israel GDP Growth Annualized is projected to trend around 4.50 percent in 2022 and 4.00 percent in 2023, according to our econometric models.